Redundancy ends where the dependency tree converges

 Primary and backup look separate on paper.
 They behave like two systems only when they fail independently.
 The component count says nothing about which case applies.
 The failure proves it.

 For every component called redundant, the diagnostic is one sentence: what is the smallest set of failures that takes down both?
 If the answer is one, the redundancy is decorative at that layer.
-The "one" might be a cable, a building, a provider, a power feed, an operator with credentials, a billing relationship, a global control plane, a shared agent on every host, an upstream artifact in the supply chain.
+The "one" might be a cable, a building, a provider, a power feed, an operator with credentials, a billing relationship, a global-services control plane, a shared agent on every host, an upstream artifact in the supply chain.
 Whether to accept it as a deliberate trade-off depends on a second question: can the state migrate off the converged layer during its own failure?

 The dependency tree converges before the failure does